4skl/ti83pce-Compiler/README.md

 This software compile the *"ti83pce"* code into a `.8xp`, file which is executable by a *Texas Instruments 83 Premium CE calculator*, the progrtam should be executed by using the `Asm()` command.

+## Development status :

+Basics is actualy not finished, using of byte and word is active but arithmetics not ok.
+Basic development is not finished, so, this readme is not contractual.

 ## Running instructions :